Self Destructing Encrypted LUKs Partitions Emergency Nuke Kali Linux

 Your LUKs nuke setup is now ready.

 Let’s assume we enter the pass-phrase to our LUKs nuke setup and then booted into a live USB to check out the changes to our drive as you can see below Key Slot 1 – 7: DISABLED.
 This means that the LUKs nuke setup worked.

 How To Restore a Nuked LUKs Cryptsetup Using LUKs Backup Header

 Let’s assume it was a false alarm and you need to recover your system back to its former state to access your data we could then use a AES-256-cbc decryption password this will allow us to restore LUKs header back to its original state.

 Use the commands below to restore your LUKs partition to its original state replace luksheader.back with your LUKs header your backed up earlier in the article.

 root@kali:~# openssl enc -d -aes-256-cbc -in luksheader.back.enc -out luksheader.back

 root@kali:~# cryptsetup luksHeaderRestore --header-backup-file luksheader.back /dev/sda5

-Note: Don’t try to use your Nuke key if you have not backed the luksheader up to a USB or other storage device to help you easily find your back up header I have set the commands above to output the back up files up /root copy these files to a removable USB drive for safe keeping.
+Note: Don’t try to use your Nuke key if you have not backed the luksheader up to USB key or other storage device.
+To help you easily find your back up header I have set the commands above to display the output of luks back up header.
+Back up luks backup header to a removable USB drive for safe keeping.